-- Immediate action is taken to prevent further injuries (removal from play, ice, elevation and immobilization). - Parents are notified in person or by phone. - If appropriate, the family is referred to a physician for additional treatment. - A report is submitted to The Prairie School's Health Office. - The coach, athlete, and/or physician work out a rehabilitation and preventative injury program.
-Coaches call home to give parents a progress report. - The athlete returns to action with approval of parents, coach, and/or physician.
+- Immediate action is taken to prevent further injuries (removal from play, ice, elevation and immobilization). - Parents are notified in person or by phone. - If appropriate, the Athletic Trainer will refer the family to a physician for additional treatment. - A report is submitted to The Prairie School's Health Office. - The coach, athlete, athletic trainer, and/or physician work out a rehabilitation and preventative injury program.
+Coaches call home to give parents a progress report. - The athlete returns to action with approval of parents, coach, athletic trainer, and/or physician.